theuerc/Website/gitpod/docs/configure/workspaces/index.md

 <!-- | `gp validate --from="prebuild"` | `before` + `command`          | -->

-> **Tip:** For improved speed and convienience whilst updating your workspace configuration, consider starting your worksapce using a large [Workspace Class](/docs/configure/workspaces/workspace-classes).
+> **Tip:** For improved speed and convenience while updating your workspace configuration, consider starting your workspace using a large [Workspace Class](/docs/configure/workspaces/workspace-classes).

 ### Validate a workspace start